nandparticles/tachiyomi-extensions/README.md

 This repository contains the available extension catalogues for the [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi) app.

+# How to add the repo

+you can add the repo by going to settings ->browse ->Extension repo -> + -> copy and past this link(https://raw.githubusercontent.com/ahmedziyaanmuhamed/tachiyomi-extensions/repo/index.min.json)

 # Usage
-Add the repo by going to settings ->browse ->Extension repo -> + -> copy and past this link(https://raw.githubusercontent.com/ahmedziyaanmuhamed/tachiyomi-extensions/repo/index.min.json)

 Extension sources can be downloaded, installed, and uninstalled via the main Tachiyomi app.
 They are installed and uninstalled like regular apps, in `.apk` format.

 ## Downloads